-7. Time and Space
+8. Time and Space

 In every society, people occupy space and time in ways that are not directly linked to physical survival.
 In most western cultures, people tend to be preoccupied with strict time management, devoting less effort to relationship-building.
-By contrast, in the Arab Gulf States, establishing and maintaining relationships with others often takes precedence over meeting deadlines, punctuality, or accomplishing a task in the most efficient manner sit and stand closer to each other than Westerners do.
-They may also touch more often during conversations than Westerners.
+By contrast, in the Arab Gulf States, establishing and maintaining relationships with others often takes precedence over meeting deadlines, punctuality, or accomplishing a task in the most efficient manner.